 Alec Toku Whiting

-Alec’s music has been performed in the United States, France, Spain, and Australia and he has collaborated with musicians including Mark Fell, the Mivos Quartet, Wendy Eisenberg, Lina Tullgren, Ted Reichman, and Jan Williams.
+Alec’s music has been performed in the United States, France, Spain, Australia and Japan.
+He has collaborated with musicians including Mark Fell, the Mivos Quartet, Wendy Eisenberg, Lina Tullgren, Ted Reichman, Jan Williams, Rhea Burdick, and Isaac Roth Blumfield.
 As a performer, Alec has premiered pieces by Eva-Maria Houben, Miya Masaoka, and Anthony Coleman.
+In 2022, in collaboration with Lina Tullgren, Alec released Unfamiliar Ceilings, an album of improvised music for Koto and Violin on the label Astral Spirits.
+His performances have been featured on compilations by people | places | records and Ted Reichman.